freqtrade/freqtrade/docs/hyperopt.md

 Rarely you may also need to override:

 * `roi_space` - for custom ROI optimization (if you need the ranges for the ROI parameters in the optimization hyperspace that differ from default)
+* `dynamic_roi_space` - for custom dynamic ROI optimization (if you need the ranges for the dynamic ROI parameters in the optimization hyperspace that differ from default)
 * `generate_roi_table` - for custom ROI optimization (if you need the ranges for the values in the ROI table that differ from default or the number of entries (steps) in the ROI table which differs from the default 4 steps)
 * `stoploss_space` - for custom stoploss optimization (if you need the range for the stoploss parameter in the optimization hyperspace that differs from default)
 * `trailing_space` - for custom trailing stop optimization (if you need the ranges for the trailing stop parameters in the optimization hyperspace that differ from default)

 !!!
 Tip "Quickly optimize ROI, stoploss and trailing stoploss"
-    You can quickly optimize the spaces `roi`, `stoploss` and `trailing` without changing anything (i.e. without creation of a "complete" Hyperopt class with dimensions, parameters, triggers and guards, as described in this document) from the default hyperopt template by relying on your strategy to do most of the calculations.
+    You can quickly optimize the spaces `roi`, `stoploss`, `trailing` and `dynamic-roi` without changing anything (i.e. without creation of a "complete" Hyperopt class with dimensions, parameters, triggers and guards, as described in this document) from the default hyperopt template by relying on your strategy to do most of the calculations.

     ```python
     # Have a working strategy at hand.